13 Writers Who Really Loved Cats

 Known to be a general cat lover during his life, this 18th century jack-of-all-trades was immortalized in James Boswell’s proto-biography The Life of Samuel Johnson.
 In the text, Boswell writes of Johnson’s cat, Hodge, saying, “I never shall forget the indulgence with which he treated Hodge, his cat: for whom he himself used to go out and buy oysters, lest the servants having that trouble should take a dislike to the poor creature.
 I am, unluckily, one of those who have an antipathy to a cat, so that I am uneasy when in the room with one; and I own, I frequently suffered a good deal from the presence of this same Hodge.”
 Although Boswell was not a fan, Johnson called Hodge “A very fine cat indeed.”
 Hodge is immortalized, with his oysters, with a statue of his likeness that stands outside Johnson’s house at 17 Gough Square in London.

-One of most important and influential writers in history, Charles Dickens once said, “What greater gift than the love of a cat?”
-He would sit entranced for hours while writing, but when his furry friends needed some attention, they were notorious for extinguishing the flame on his desk candle.
+One of most important and influential writers in history, Charles Dickens had a soft spot for a few cats.
+As his daughter recalled, when one cat was in need of some attention, it extinguished the flame on his desk candle.
 In 1862, he was so upset after the death of his favorite cat, Bob, that he had the feline’s paw stuffed and mounted to an ivory letter opener.
 He had the opener engraved saying, “C.D., In memory of Bob, 1862” so he could have a constant reminder of his old friend.
 The letter opener is now on display at the Berg Collection of English and American Literature at the New York Public Library.

 The author of American Gods and The Sandman kept regular updates on his blog of the everyday eccentricities of the group of cats—including Hermione, Pod, Zoe, Princess, and Coconut—that he kept at his house.
 Though he hasn’t written much about them recently, the love and affection that come across in the posts from 2010 and earlier show someone who is absolutely an animal lover in all respects.